Brian Duffy (astronaut)

 Brian Duffy (born June 20, 1953, Boston, Massachusetts) is a retired U.S. Air Force colonel and a former NASA astronaut.
 He flew aboard four Space Shuttle missions.

 Education

 Duffy graduated from Rockland High School, Rockland, Massachusetts in 1971.
-In 1975 he received a Bachelor of Science degree in mathematics from the United States Air Force Academy and completed Undergraduate Pilot Training at Columbus Air Force Base, Mississippi, in 1976.
-In 1981 he received a Master of Science degree in systems management from the University of Southern California.
+In 1975 he received a Bachelor of Science degree in mathematics from the United States Air Force Academy and completed Undergraduate Pilot Training as part of Class 76-10 at Columbus Air Force Base, Mississippi, in August 1976.
+In 1981, he received a Master of Science degree in systems management from the University of Southern California.

 Military career

 After graduating from the USAF Academy in 1975, Duffy was selected to fly the F-15 and was stationed at Langley Air Force Base, Virginia, until 1979, when he transferred to Kadena Air Base, Okinawa, Japan.
 He flew F-15s there until 1982 when he was selected to attend the U.S. Air Force Test Pilot School at Edwards Air Force Base in California and then became the Director of F-15 Flight Test at Eglin Air Force Base, Florida.

 Duffy logged over 5,000 hours of flight time in more than 25 different aircraft.